 Act Responsibly

-The Salish Sea is home to many marine mammals, but most known as the home of the Southern Resident Community of orcas or killer whales (SRKWs).
-This unique population of orcas feeds on fish, preferably salmon, and lives in close family groups.
-The Southern Resident orcas are listed as endangered in both Canada and the United States.
-Only 74 orcas remain as of January 2024.
-One of the best ways to help these whales is to Be Whale Wise!
+The Salish Sea is home to many marine mammals, including the iconic and endangered Southern Resident killer whales (SRKWs).
+This unique population of killer whales feeds on fish and lives in close family groups.
+Southern Resident killer whales are listed as endangered in both Canada and the United States.
+Only 73 orcas remain as of July 2024.
+One of the best ways to help these whales, and other marine wildlife in the Salish Sea, is to Be Whale Wise!

 What You Need to Know